Yubikey

 ykman otp yubiotp 1 --serial-public-id --generate-private-id --generate-key

-Using YubiKey serial as public ID: vvcccbn*****
+Using Yubikey serial as public ID: vvcccbn*****

 Using a randomly generated private ID: a36ad3d*****